themartiancompany/redacted-assessment/request.md

 a) Write a test case that should return a valid output;
 b) Write a test case that should fail due to constraints;
 c) Write a test case that should raise a `ValueError`.

+# Part 4: Optimization

+State an optimization that would enhance the algorithm efficiency.